epfl-ada/ada-2021-project-marietan-ghariani-bracone-karimi/README.md

 Natural disasters, such as earthquakes, hurricanes, floods and forest fires, occur every year causing a lot of damage.
-In this project the goal is to observe some of these disasters through the quotes of the Quotebank dataset and reconstruct a map of natural disasters in the US that is comparable to what really happend.
+In this project the goal is to observe some of these disasters through the quotes of the Quotebank dataset and reconstruct maps of natural disasters worldwide and in the US that is comparable to what really happend.
 Since the number of these phenomenon increases with each year, it is vital to take meaningful actions to protect the people and the infrastructures.
-Climate change is also a relevant problematic, and we would like to see if its occurrence in discussion has increased or decreased over the years, and what is the political affiliation of those who mention it.
+Climate change is also a relevant problematic, and we would like to see if its occurrence in discussion has increased or decreased over the years, and what is the profession and political affiliation of those who mention it.
 In fact, we noticed that politics is a highly relevant factor, given that the most frequently occurring speakers are politicians.